-Stef is Head of Business Engagement and Entrepreneurship.
+Stef is Director of Business Engagement and Entrepreneurship.

 Previously an elected member of the Executive of the UK Council for Graduate Education (UKCGE), the Graduate School Manager and Principal Administrative Officer for Research at the University of East London, Stef has worked with in higher education since completing her MA in International Relations and Development Studies in 2001.
-In 2007 she was seconded to HEFCE to act as an assistant panel secretary for RAE2008 and is currently engaging with Vitae as a researcher developer mentor for researcher developers at other Universities.
+In 2007 she was seconded to HEFCE to act as an assistant panel secretary for RAE2008 and has a background in research and postgraduate support.

 Thorne, S (2018) ‘Diversity in Entrepreneurship’, UKSPA Member conference 2018, Cambridge